Evolution of Browser Games: Flash to HTML5 Timeline

 World's Hardest Game

-These weren’t just games — they were cultural phenomena.
+These were not just games — they were cultural phenomena.

 Performance issues